lanl/dsi/docs/plugins.rst

 ------------

 Note for users:
    - If runTable flag is True in Terminal instantiation, the run table is only included in ER Diagram writer if data is processed from a backend.
-View Example 4 in Core Examples
+     View :ref:`example4_label` to see an instance of a runTable included in an ER diagram
 .. automodule:: dsi.plugins.file_writer
    :members:
    :special-members: __init__